How Do You Negotiate Selling Your Gold Coast Home?

 • Think about where you would like to move next, just as a daydream.

-• Start a simple folder, physical or on your computer, to gather rate notices, old renovation receipts, and appliance manuals.
+• Create a simple folder, either physical or on your computer, to store rate notices, old renovation receipts, and appliance manuals.
 Handy when you list.

 • Chat to your bank or broker about what selling might mean for your finances, especially if you still have a mortgage.